-A few decades in the past and you could see that pop star wasn’t just a title for a specific artist but a title used for the status of the artist.
-In the ‘80s they had Micahel Jackson, in 2021 we were blessed to have someone like the Weeknd—and even still, his artistry and personality favor the same styles as that of a pop star.
+A few decades in the past and you could see that pop star wasn’t just a title for a specific artist, but a title used for the status of the artist.
+In the ’80s they had Michael Jackson, in 2021 we were blessed to have someone like The Weeknd—and even still, his artistry and personality favor the same styles as that of a pop star.
 The name didn’t go anywhere, but the requirements and the achievements have changed—drastically.
 But that doesn’t stop those who believe that they can reach the heights of pop stardom, it only inspires them more.
-Once a door is made it will be opened, and once an achievement is made it will be rightfully awarded.
+Once a door is made, it will be opened, and once an achievement is made, it will be rightfully awarded.

-We had a small introductory conversation where we spoke about our days and life as a creative, we also spoke about the pandemic status of Atlanta as news had just broken that it would be officially opening up a day before we spoke.
-A casual icebreaker with an artist I’ve been listening to for a few years now that I truly never thought I’d speak with.
+We had a small introductory conversation where we spoke about our days and the life of a creative.
+We also spoke about the pandemic status of Atlanta as news had just broken that it would be officially opening up a day before we spoke.
+A casual icebreaker with an artist I’ve been listening to for a few years now that I never thought I’d speak with.
 As comfortable as ever, like we’d known each other for years, Benny walked me through his mind and showed just who exactly he is—not only as of the affluent producer but as the human behind that prosperous skill as well.
 From this walkthrough, I’ve seen with my observations the level of stardom awaiting Benny.

 Who are you and where are you from?

 I’m Popstar Benny, I’m a producer, DJ, and graphic designer—I do a little bit of random creative things but my main hustles are the three that I mentioned earlier.
 Those are the creatives endeavors I do that I find the most joy in so I’ve been keeping my full attention on them and just trying to incorporate each one in my daily life.
 I’m from Cobb County, GA, which is more or less the suburban area of Atlanta, about 20-minutes or so away from the metro area.